 - Asset statements

 For the pre-approval process, a lender will often do a credit check.
 This means a hard inquiry on your credit report.
 Be careful during this part of the process because a hard pull can impact your credit score.

-If you end up shopping around with different lenders, beware, as this can mean multiple hard pulls and multiple points taken from your score.
-Credit organizations understand that this sort of thing happens.
-As such, they usually allow multiple pulls to occur within a limited time frame (often just a couple of weeks).
-They will just have all of those pulls count as one.
+If you end up shopping around with different lenders, this can mean multiple credit pulls.
+Credit organizations understand that homebuyers may shop around and they usually allow multiple pulls to occur within a limited time frame (often just a couple of weeks).

-These hard pulls remain on your credit for two years.
+These credit pulls remain on your credit for 120 days.
 In that timeframe, lenders will have the ability to see that you have been shopping around after looking at your credit report.
 Sympathetic lenders may take this into consideration when reviewing your score and history.